PAM: Welcome, I am Pam Laricchia from livingjoyfully.ca and today I am joined by Anna Brown; hi Anna!

 ANNA: Right, my energy feels so different and the whole of the event goes better and all of that, so it is always about our work.
 I just think that is an important piece with all of these different holiday things we will talk about.

-Yeah.
-Okay, so maybe there is a holiday tradition in our extended family that does not mesh well with us.
+So, maybe there is a holiday tradition in our extended family that does not mesh well with us.
 They are expecting us to participate, so we have talked a little bit about our shifting, so let’s chat about ways that we can navigate those kinds of situations.

 ANNA: Yeah, so again, I definitely have open conversations and I think about their level of interest and comfort and obviously especially when they were younger.
 You know, my kids are older, like yours, so it is different now because we are having different kinds of conversations.
 But when they were little, I had to do a little of bit of that because I know their tolerance levels for this type of activity or that and kind of take all of those things into consideration.